gianr00/Climate-Analysis-Surf-Up/README.md

 Build With: Python, SQLAlchemy ORM queries, Pandas, Matplotlib, Flasks API, Python, and JSON.

 ## Goals:
 1. Perform the climate analysis, data exploration and design of climate app using the data from climate database.
-2. Perform an analysis using t-test to determine whether the difference in means, if any, is statistically significant.
+2. Find out if there’s a meaningful difference between the temperatures in, for example, June and December.
 3. Conduct an analysis using the historical data in the dataset, to find out what the temperature has previously been for a timeframe.

 ## Solutions:
 1. Climate analysis and data exploration